Microtia and atresia: When ears don't develop fully

 Microtia is almost always accompanied by atresia, also known as aural atresia, a condition in which the auditory ear canal is either absent or closed.

-Medical professionals aren’t sure exactly what causes this deformity, but believe it occurs during the first trimester of pregnancy when the soft tissue of the outer ear and middle ear are being formed.
+Medical professionals aren’t sure exactly what causes it, but believe it occurs during the first trimester of pregnancy when the soft tissue of the outer ear and middle ear are being formed.
 It's also linked to using Retin-A (tretinoin), a common drug for skin conditions like acne and aging, during pregnancy.

 There are four grades of microtia:

 Because this condition affects the outer ear, it is often accompanied by moderate to severe conductive hearing loss.
 Affected children are also susceptible to ear infections and may become self-conscious about their condition as they grow older.
 Fortunately, microtia and atresia can usually be repaired.